oracle/oci-typescript-sdk/README.md

 The `oci-typescript-sdk` contains the following:

 - **Service packages**: All packages except `common` and any other package found inside `lib`.
-These packages represent the Oracle Cloud Infrastructure services supported by the SDK for TypeScript.
+These packages represent the Oracle Cloud Infrastructure services supported by the SDK for TypeScript and JavaScript.
 Each package represents a service.
   These packages include methods to interact with the service, structs that model input and output parameters, and a client struct that acts as receiver for the above methods.